A-Fujihara/Memetics/README.md

 ## My Learning Journey

-### 3 Aug 2025
+### 03 August 2025

-The Two random_states You Need for Stable UMAP Embeddings: My Journey Down the Reproducibility Rabbit Hole Today, I went down quite a rabbit hole.
+The Two random_states You Need for Stable UMAP Embeddings: My Journey Down the Reproducibility Rabbit Hole The Initial Plan vs. Reality
+Today, I went down quite a rabbit hole.
 What started as a frustrating inconsistency in my UMAP visualizations ended up being incredibly enlightening, fundamentally rewriting my understanding of how fit() and transform() truly work in practice, especially regarding reproducibility.

-Understanding UMAP's Hidden Randomness
+UMAP's Randomness: The Core Concept
 UMAP (Uniform Manifold Approximation and Projection) is a powerful dimensionality reduction technique.
 Like many complex algorithms, it utilizes randomness during its fit process.
-This randomness appears specifically in stages like initializing the low-dimensional embedding (where points are initially placed on the plot) and during its Stochastic Gradient Descent (SGD) optimizations (the iterative adjustments to point positions).
+This appears in stages such as:

+Initializing the low-dimensional embedding (where points are initially placed).

+During its Stochastic Gradient Descent (SGD) optimizations (the iterative adjustments to point positions).

-The good news is that we can control this.
-By setting a random_state (for example, to 42), we provide a fixed input to the pseudo-random number generator that UMAP uses.
-This ensures that the generator always produces the exact same sequence of 'random' numbers, effectively making these UMAP operations deterministic and reproducible if given identical inputs.
+By setting a random_state (e.g., to 42), we provide a fixed input to the pseudo-random number generator that UMAP uses.
+This ensures the generator always produces the exact same sequence of 'random' numbers, effectively making these UMAP operations deterministic and reproducible if given identical inputs.

-The Insufficiency of a Single random_state
-Initially, I thought applying random_state directly to the UMAP reducer object was enough.
+The Problem: A Single random_state Was Insufficient Initially, I thought applying random_state directly to the UMAP reducer object was enough.
 It seemed logical: if the algorithm is consistent, the output should be too.
 This meant that, if the input data to UMAP was identical, the cluster plot would indeed be consistent across runs.

 However, this proved insufficient for my dynamic Streamlit application.
-My problem wasn't with UMAP's consistency, but with the consistency of its input data.
+My problem wasn't with UMAP's internal consistency, but with the consistency of its input data.

-The Root Cause: A Shifting Dataset
+The Deep Dive: Why My Data Was Shifting
-My application allows users to add and remove "test tweets," and these tweets were directly modifying the CSV file that contained all the original tweet data.
+The core issue stemmed from how my application handled "test tweets."
+When users added or removed these test tweets, they directly modified the underlying CSV file that contained all the original tweet data.

-What I overlooked was that:

 Every time a test tweet was added or removed, the CSV file was rewritten.